 Hello!
 My name is Samantha Strong.

-I am a coach, communicator, and adventurer based in Washington, D.C.
+I am a coach, communicator, and adventurer based in Denver, Colo.
 I am also the co-founder of the Lane 9 Project, a nonprofit dedicated to educating active women and girls about eating disorders, reproductive health, nutrition, and body image.

 I strive to live simply, frugally, and adventurously.

-On this blog, I’ll share my experiences in natural living, holistic wellness, personal finance, and adventure.
-We’ll talk mental illness and women’s health – including my journey through anxiety and eating disorder recovery.
-I’ll share how I strive to live holistically, naturally, and on a budget.
-We’ll talk financial independence, simple living, and life philosophies.
-We’ll also talk a bit about coaching, training, and seeking life’s daily adventures.
+On this site, I share my experiences in natural living, holistic wellness, personal finance, and adventure.
+We talk mental illness, women’s health, mountain adventures, and how to live holistically, naturally, and on a budget.
+There’s also a bit on personal finance, simple living, and life philosophies.

 As a coach, I help people do hard things.
-I will help you cross your finish line, whether that be your first 5K, triathlon, ultramarathon, or 5.10a in the climbing gym.
-I especially work with those recovering from eating disorders and seeking to incorporate activity – and physical challenges – into their recovery.
+I will help you cross your finish line, whether that be your first 5K or an ultramarathon.
+I love working with women with chronic illness seeking to safely – and healthfully – maintain their athletic pursuits and passions.
+I also work with those recovering from eating disorders and aiming to include activity – and physical challenges – into their recovery.

 The written word is my chosen vehicle of communication.
-My words have been featured in Women’s Running, Triathlete Magazine, Trail Sisters, and Velo.
-I have led communication efforts and social media campaigns for non-profits, small businesses, and academic institutions.
+My words are featured in Women’s Running, Triathlete Magazine, Trail Sisters, and Velo.
+I lead communication efforts and social media campaigns for non-profits, small businesses, and academic institutions.
 I am a copyeditor, ghostwriter, communications strategist, social media consultant, and journalist.
 An ethicist by training, I have experience in the fields of bioethics, philosophy, health policy, and medicine.

 I am at home in the wilderness.
 Getting outside – and outside my comfort zone – was (and is) a catalyst for my recovery from an eating disorder and crippling anxiety.
 My activity of choice is romping on the trails – whether that be in an ultramarathon, swimrun, or orienteering event.
 I am a question and mountain enthusiast and am happiest pondering in the woods.